RainBirdAi/sdk-go/README.md

 ## Known issues

 Rainbird's API documentation currently describes a response format for errors that the API doesn't adhere to.
 This SDK works around those limitations where possible.

+The engine and supporting documentation currently used very mixed terminology.
+For reference, this SDK will be endeavouring to move terminology to be more in line with current accepted terminology.
+* The user makes a Query
+* The engine asks a Question
+* The user provides an Answer
+* The engine gives a Result